resonant-frequency-studio/resilient-leadership-crm/README.md

   - Upcoming touchpoints
 - **Recent Contacts** - Quick access to recently updated contacts
 - **Touchpoint Overview** - See contacts with upcoming touchpoints in the next 60 days
+- **Suggested Focus** - AI-powered recommendations for which contacts to prioritize
+- **Follow-ups to Complete** - Track action items you've committed to
+- **Pipeline Snapshot** - Overview of your relationship pipeline

 ### Insights
 - **Relationship Health Analysis** - Identify relationships that need attention